hherzl/playground-6dlcjs5i/statement.md

 ### Step 03 - Add Code to scaffold

-Once we have the packages installed on our project, we can add code in Main method:
+Once We have the packages installed on our project, We can add the following code in *Main* method:

 ```csharp
 // Create database factory